In Brief

 The instrument that would detect the paralysis was the paralysis itself.

 You just read that description and thought: How sad for that woman.
 You did not think: That is me.
 And the fact that you didn't — the absolute certainty you feel right now that your spiritual faculties are working fine, that you can assess your own condition accurately, that you are the exception to the diagnosis this page is about to deliver — that certainty is the condition.
-The patient who says "my arm is fine" while the arm lies motionless is not lying.
-She is the most sincere person in the room.
+The patient who says "my arm is fine" while the arm lies motionless is the most sincere person in the room.
 Your sincerity about your spiritual freedom is not evidence that you are free.
 It is the primary symptom of the paralysis you cannot feel.

 The Spiritual Diagnosis